Anyone who lifts weights, runs, or plays sports understands the importance of protecting the knees from potential damage.

 4. Tech Ware Pro Knee Compression Sleeve

-The TechWare Pro Knee Compression Sleeve features four built-in stabilizing strips as well as a built-in gel pad to ensure maximum protection of the patella during strenuous activities like running, playing tennis, or engaging in extreme sports.
+The TechWare Pro Knee Compression Sleeve features two built-in spring stabilizers as well as a built-in gel pad to ensure maximum protection of the patella during strenuous activities like running, playing tennis, or engaging in extreme sports.

 The sleeve is made from a breathable, moisture-wicking material and offers bidirectional compression for optimal support.

-The TechWare Pro Knee Compression Sleeve is available in four sizes, with the largest size being able to accommodate a thigh circumference of 21 inches.
+The TechWare Pro Knee Compression Sleeve is available in five sizes, with the largest size being able to accommodate a thigh circumference of 23 inches.

 The TechWare Pro Knee Compression Sleeve provides a high level of compression, which makes it ideal for use post surgery or when treating meniscus tears, bursitis, and tendonitis.

-It can be uncomfortable to wear when sleeping, however, so if you’re looking for a knee compression sleeve that can provide overnight support, the TechWare Pro Knee Compression Sleeve may not be the right choice for you.
+It can be uncomfortable to wear for longe periods of time as it can feel a little too constrictive, however, so if you’re looking for a knee compression sleeve to wear all day, this compression sleeve may not be the right choice for you.

 Another minor niggle is that the sleeve is not sold as a pair, although this is somewhat compensated for with the products relatively low price tag.